TheTinkerersHaven/Encodechet/README.md

 This project exists purely for fun and experimentation.
 If you're curious about creating custom file formats or encoding mechanisms, Encodechet is a great example to explore!

+## Why the name Encodechet?

+It's a portmanteau of the words "Encode" and "Dechet" (French for "garbage").
+It sums up the project pretty well and sounds sick (hell yeah).

 ## Prerequisites

 - If you use the compiled .exe file, a Windows installation.